 Director | Evidence to Action lead

 Sarah Morton was a Co-director and Evidence to Action lead at What Works Scotland until October 2017.
-She is now a Director at Outcome Focus.
+She is now a Director at Matter of Focus.

 At the same time as working with What Works Scotland she was Co-Director (Knowledge Exchange) at the Centre for Research on Families and Relationships.
 Sarah led a Knowledge Exchange team which facilitated ways in which research on families and relationships can be widely used, carried out research on evidence to action, and led on strategy for the Centre.

 - Director (KERI) for the Usher Institute of Public Health

 - Impact Analyst within the University of Edinburgh and with wider projects

 - Associate of the Research Unit for Research Utilisation

 - Associate of the National Coordinating Centre for Public Engagement

 She has been an Associate Editor of the journal Evidence and Policy since 2014.
 She was a member of the Scottish Funding Council’s working group on Knowledge Exchange and Public Policy.